 Australia indeed offers the most diverse types of tours that is hard to beat.

-The choice of Australia tours is big.
-From international to Australian based tour operators to independent privately owned local tour companies.
+The choice of tours in Australia is big.
+From international to Australian based tour operators to independent privately owned local tour companies, you are spoilt for choice.
 While travellers may be motivated to explore a country on tours by different reasons they all seem to have something in common.

 travellers want to experience the uniqueness of a place through the eyes of the locals